emin63/pyempt/README.md

 After you restart emacs or reload your init file, flymake should automatically start and call pyempt.

+# Usage

+If you have installed pyempt and setup emacs to use it in flymake, there isn't anything you need to do to use pyempt.
+Instead, it will run automatically inside emacs.

+If you want to run it from the command line, you can type

+    pyempt --help

+to see options and usage instructions or type

+    pyempt <PATH_TO_CHECK>

+to run checks on everything in a given path.

+Since pyempt will return a non-zero exit code if any of its checkers returns a non-zero code, you can simply check the return value of pyempt in build scripts or continuous integration tools.

 # Troubleshooting

 If you have problems, the first thing to do is to try and run pyempt manually